jeff4/bionotes.github.io/_comp/comp_notes.md

 	* More reading of Kiessling Node book 1.
 * 7/08 More experimentation with vim.
 10G goes to 10th line. gg beginning of document.
 G end of document.
 J to join current line with next line.
 * 7/09 More building of Kiessling Node app.
 Built first server.js app.
 Began studying and thinking about http class in Node.
+* 7/10 Began experimenting with Visual Mode in vim for the first time.
+V = switch to line-wise visual mode.
+Combine this with regular motion keys like j,k and then yy to yank multiple lines at once (visually) and the p will allow to copy/paste.

 ## 2021 Log
 * 2/21/2021: upgraded laptop to Big Sur.
 Downloaded Atom editor.